Introduction: What is H.R.-40?

 There were more than 200 cosponsors for H.R.
 40 during the 117th Congress | 2021-2022.
 It was the largest number of cosponsors of the bill, first introduced in 1989.

-HR-40 was reintroduced in 2023 by Sheila Jackson Lee as the 118th Congress convened.
-The bill has remained sidelined, however, and reparationists are now calling for an executive order.
+HR-40 was reintroduced in 2025 by Ayanna Pressley as the 119th Congress convened.
+The bill has remained sidelined, however, and reparationists have called for an executive order.
+While the current administration is highly unlikely to address this call for repair, national advocates agree that the flame must be kept alive.

 Support for HR 40